JesseDenier/Portfolio/README.md

 ## Usage

 Here is a link to the website: https://jessedenier.github.io/Module-2-Challenge/ This webpage can be opened and interacted with.
-All tiles can be clicked on to open different websites, and all images can be hovered over to increase their size.
+All tiles can be clicked on to open different websites, and all images can be clicked on to increase their size.

 ## Credits